© Helen Johnson

 "Then I must go alone."

-I took a pitcher of ewes' milk to Saeunn.
-The fires of hell had left her, but she was still weak, unable to rise from her bed.
-I helped her to lean on pillows, then fed her a cup of milk.
-After she'd swallowed the last drop, she smiled.
+The fires of hell had left Saeunn, but she was still weak, unable to rise from her bed.
+I helped her to drink a cup of milk.
+She leaned back on her pillows. a white rim of fresh milk on her lip.

 Freda and Leffie watched, fingers busy with their spindles.
 Leffie always preferred to be with Freda, and inside the house, Elfleda expected the girls to work.